The 15 Best Sustainable Materials And Natural Fabrics

 Lottie Bertello, founder and design director of LOTI

 Bertello’s least favorite fabric?
-Polyester, and anything made of polyester like fleece, spandex, and viscose.
-“I’ll admit, I break this rule for “performance” garments like swimwear and sportswear,” she notes, but it’s getting easier to find more sustainable activewear made of cotton with a touch of spandex.
+Polyester, and anything made of polyester, like fleece, spandex, and viscose.
+“I’ll admit, I break this rule for ‘performance’ garments like swimwear and sportswear,” she notes, but it’s getting easier to find more sustainable activewear made of cotton with a touch of spandex.

-How to shop for sustainable fabrics
+How to shop for sustainable & natural fabrics:

 “Sustainability is not a product or something that can be bought.”